 |1953||Greek Pi symbol with three legs|

-This can was made in 1953 at the Baltimore, Maryland facility.
+The code is 23-A followed by the 1953 code, so this can was made in 1953 at the Baltimore, Maryland facility.

 One final note.
 The symbol is sometimes sloppily printed, so it can be helpful to compare the symbols on more than one example of the same can.